Documentation

 get_foundation

-Loads your goals, triage rules, category map, and communication style — the context bundle for sessions that start cold.
+Loads your goals, triage rules, project map, and communication style — the context bundle for sessions that start cold.

 record_memory_update

-Captures a standing preference the moment you express it ("always keep these", "stop archiving X") as a self-contained rule, which the Opus memory core folds into long-term memory.
+Captures a standing preference the moment you express it ("always keep these", "stop archiving X") as a self-contained rule, which the Opus memory core folds into the knowledge base.

 merge_identities